Open House Festival

 Camberwell Church Street, SE5 8RB

-A large Grade II* listed parish church - built in 1844 it was the first church designed by George Gilbert Scott, grandfather of Giles Gilbert Scott (Tate Modern), to replace the previous medieval church that burnt down.
+A large Grade II* listed parish church - built in 1844 it was one of the first churches designed by George Gilbert Scott (St Pancras Station), grandfather of Giles Gilbert Scott (Tate Modern).
+The church replaced an older medieval church which burned down.
 Key features include the magnificent east window by Ruskin and a Wesley designed organ that is most famous as the origin of ORGANOKE.

 Getting there